 - Sprinkle with edible glitter and add a heart marshmallow on top (optional).

-- Let set for 2 to 3 hours and cut into squares.
+- Let set for 2 to 3 hours (in the fridge) and cut into squares.